Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Introduction

-Although phase transport is locally defined, its dynamical consequences are global.
-The obstruction to synchronization is determined by the holonomy, i.e., the accumulated phase shift along closed loops.
-If the holonomy vanishes on all cycles, the phase lags are gauge-trivial and can be eliminated by a change of variables at the nodes.
-If some cycle has nonzero holonomy, the system exhibits intrinsic topological frustration that cannot be resolved locally.
-This dependence on cycle structure is the sense in which higher-order constraints emerge, even though the coupling remains pairwise on edges.
+Although phase transport is defined locally, its consequences are global.
+The obstruction to synchronization is determined by the holonomy, that is, the accumulated phase shift along closed loops.
+If the holonomy is trivial on every cycle, the phase lags are gauge-trivial and can be eliminated through a change of variables at the nodes.
+If at least one cycle has nontrivial holonomy, the local phase relations are globally incompatible, producing intrinsic topological frustration that cannot be resolved edge by edge.
+This dependence on the collective structure of a cycle is the sense in which higher-order constraints emerge, even though the coupling remains pairwise.

 We formalize this by constructing the twisted incidence operator $\delta_\alpha$ and its Laplacian $L_\alpha=\delta_\alpha^{*}\delta_\alpha$.
-We prove that $L_\alpha$ possesses a zero mode if and only if the underlying connection is cohomologically trivial.
-This establishes a rigorous correspondence between synchronization compatibility and vanishing cycle holonomy.
-Furthermore, we show that the smallest eigenvalue of $L_\alpha$ serves as an order parameter for frustration: it is strictly positive when the cohomology class is nontrivial and scales quadratically with the holonomy near the flat limit.
+We show that $L_\alpha$ possesses a zero mode if and only if all cycle holonomies vanish.
+This establishes a correspondence between synchronization compatibility and cycle closure.
+Furthermore, we show that the smallest eigenvalue of $L_\alpha$ provides a spectral measure of global residual incompatibility.

-Within this framework, the Sakaguchi--Kuramoto model \cite{sakaguchi1986active} arises as the gradient descent of the twisted energy on the torus (in a co-rotating frame).
-We show that remote synchronization patterns are captured by the low-lying eigenmodes of the twisted Laplacian, whose phase structure concentrates on cycles carrying nontrivial holonomy.
+Within this framework, the gauge-coupled phase dynamics arises as the gradient descent of the twisted energy on the torus, in a co-rotating frame.
+The low-lying eigenmodes of the twisted Laplacian describe the phase configurations that are least affected by the incompatibility introduced by nontrivial cycle holonomy.
+We then use this spectral structure as a static reference for the symmetric Sakaguchi--Kuramoto model~\cite{sakaguchi1986active}, where remote synchronization emerges from the nonlinear phase dynamics.
+For cactus graphs, the path mismatches generated by the symmetric phase lag can be represented through associated cycle holonomies.
+This connects our construction to the broader role of cycle constraints in phase-locked oscillator networks~\cite{manik2017cycle}, and allows the twisted Laplacian spectrum to provide a global spectral description of the resulting compatibility structure.